Azure/azure-sdk-for-python/doc/dev/tests.md

 ## Setup your development environment

 The Azure SDK Python team creates libraries that are compatible with Python 2.7 and 3.5 and up.
 We will set up working Python virtual environments for Python 2.7, 3.5, and 3.9.
-Although it is not required to test every PR against all three changes, it is useful to have a virtual environment for each version to make debugging PRs easier locally.
+It is recommended to do your development work in Python3, however it is helpful to have virtual environments for other versions to make debugging PRs easier locally.

 * Python 3.9: Use the [python website](https://www.python.org/downloads/) or the one-click experience from the [Windows store](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l) (Windows only).
 * Python 3.5: Use the [python website](https://www.python.org/downloads/release/python-3510/)